aliceriot/tmux_workshop/tmux_workshop.md

 It's possible to change the size of the splits using keybinds, but I just use the mouse.
 You should be able to just click on the border and drag to resize.

+#Make new window

+Tmux has some terminology attached: everything we've done so far has taken place in one window.
+We've made